serene-ay/LinkUs/README.md

 >`python3 -m pip install requests` <br>
 >To run the script, type command `python3 rotate.py`. <br>
 >Since this script contains an infinite loop, it pulls JSON every 3 seconds non-stop, to stop running the script, type command ctrl+C to exit.
+>To display current mood, time and last updated time pull from JSON on the screen of physical prototype, open http://35.201.182.206/emoji in browser.